Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 - ZEC: 6

-However, take note that withdrawals are only processed at certain times, and the withdrawal schedule is outlined in the table below:
+However, take note that withdrawals are only processed at certain times, with the withdrawal schedule outlined in the table below:

 Are there any transfer limits?